The Ihara Zeta function for infinite graphs: Introduction

 \section{Introduction}

 The theory of Zeta functions of finite graphs is a well established topic connecting various branches of mathematics, see e.g.\@ the monograph by Terras \cite{Terras}.
+Here, the Zeta function comes about as function storing information on the number of loops in the graph.
+More specifically, it is essentially given as exponential of a power series whose $n$th-coefficient is determined by the number of loops of length $n$.
 In contrast, Zeta functions on infinite graphs are much less understood.
-In fact, for general infinite graphs it is not even clear how to define a Zeta function in the first place.
+In fact, for general infinite graphs it is not even clear how to define a Zeta function in the first place as - due to the infiniteness of the graph - there are infinitely many loops of each length.

 Recent years have seen quite some interest in Zeta functions on infinite graphs.
 Indeed, for certain periodic graphs an ad-hoc definition of the Zeta function has been given by Clair / Mokhtari-Sharghi in \cite{CMS01} and for certain specific examples it has been investigated how to define a Zeta function via suitable approximations by Grigorchuk / Zuk \cite{GZ}, Clair / Mokhtari-Sharghi \cite{CMS} and Guido / Isola / Lapidus \cite{GIL08,GIL09}.
 The authors of \cite{GIL08} note as a main motivation for their study that there are only very few infinite graphs for which a Zeta function is defined.
 Also, for the two dimensional integer lattice a Zeta function has been defined and computed by Clair in \cite{Clair} and for general regular graphs with a transitive group action a Zeta function has been defined and studied in its connection to heat kernels in Chinta / Jorgenson / Karlsson \cite{CJK13}.
 A recent approach for a class of infinite weighted graphs can be found in \cite{Dei14}.